 • The nominated book must have been published between 1 January and 31 December 2014.
 Where a book is published later in the year but carries a 2015 publication date, authors may be required to provide proof that the book was published in the calendar year 2014.

-• The deadline for submission for nominations is 17 January 2014.
+• The deadline for submission for nominations is extended to the 24 January 2014.

 • The Prize will be judged by a committee appointed by the Vice-Chair of BISA, acting on behalf of the Executive Board.